albar965/littlenavmap-manual/src/en/PROFILE.rst

 For more information see the :ref:`elevation-profile-legend`.

 The elevation profile uses actual altitude for display of restrictions, slope and cruise.

-You have to expect differences between actual and indicated altitude when flying above transition altitude using the standard altimeter setting of 29.92 inches.
+The aircraft icon is shown using indicated altitude to ensure matching to cruise altitude line at the higher flight levels.

+You might see vertical aircraft movement of the aircraft symbol and jumps in the trail when adjusting barometric pressure in the simulator altimeter.

 .. note::